 Mr. Podgore’s recent experience includes assisting clients on major acquisitions in the above-noted regions, often involving upstream oil & gas interests.
-In the last few years he has also advised on major industrial/infrastructure projects throughout the Middle East and North Africa.
-Many of such projects involve the generation or transmission/distribution of power, and he is currently assisting a client in connection with power projects in West Africa.
+In the last few years he has also advised on major industrial/infrastructure projects throughout the Middle East and Africa.
+Many of such projects involve the generation or transmission/distribution of power, and he is currently assisting clients in connection with multiple energy sector projects in Africa.

 Mr. Podgore also routinely advises on complex cross-border transactions spanning various business sectors, from life sciences to telecommunications.
 He frequently bridges linguistic and cultural barriers to negotiate effective joint ventures and enduring commercial arrangements.

 In addition to the largely private sector-oriented mandates described above, Mr. Podgore advises clients on issues relating to U.S. government contracting, U.S. government affairs and U.S. regulatory issues with extraterritorial impact (including U.S. sanctions in respect of countries such as Iran, Syria, Sudan and Russia).

 Prior to joining Dechert in 2012, Mr. Podgore served as a local partner in the Dubai office of an international law firm.